-So, let’s say you miss open enrollment for health insurance in 2022.
+So, let’s say you miss open enrollment for health insurance .
 Maybe you’re a master procrastinator.
 Maybe you screwed up and lost track of time.
 Whatever your reason for missing the January 15 deadline, your first priority is not to panic.

 If you miss open enrollment for health insurance, you don’t necessarily have to wait until next year’s open enrollment to acquire some kind of coverage – it all depends on your situation and individual circumstances.
 And even if your coverage options are limited, there are actions you can take to minimize the financial risk you’re exposed to as a result of being uninsured.

 Here’s how to get health insurance after open enrollment has ended:

 OPTION 1: Check If You Qualify for Special Enrollment

 Certain life events qualify you for a special enrollment period.
 A special enrollment period is a period of time (usually 60 days) during which you can buy coverage, even if it’s outside the normal Open Enrollment Period.
 The events which make you eligible for a special enrollment period are known as qualifying life events.

 |Losing Your Current Health Insurance Coverage||– If you lose your coverage for any reason (apart from not paying your premiums).
 Examples include: you got laid off, aged out of a parent’s plan, or got divorced.|

 – Losing eligibility for Medicare, Medicaid, or CHIP due to a change in income or household circumstances

 |Changes in Your Family||– If you get married or divorced |